UsabilityEngineering/ux-journal-Harleyquinn1992/j01/README.md

     <img src="Arrival.png" alt="Arrival.png" />
 </div>

 I moved to picking a departing day and returning day.
-The process is extremely simple, the user can either enter their desired day by hand, or select the calendar icon within the box, which will show a mini calendar of the current month and upcoming months.
+The process is extremely **simple**, the user can either enter their desired day by hand, or select the calendar icon within the box, which will show a mini calendar of the current month and upcoming months.
 The date of my travel will be on Christmas Eve till the 28th.
 So I just clicked on these 2 days in the calendar.

 <div style="border: 2px solid #000; padding: 10px; display: inline-block;">
     <img src="PickDate.png" alt="PickDate.png" />